PierreDespereaux/Asyala/Source/Books/The Tears of the Falmer: Massacre at Gandra.md

-The Tears of the Falmer: Massacre at Gandra
+The Tears of the Falmer/
+Massacre at Gandra

-By Amadeo Veccini, Imperial Geograohical Society
+by Amadeo Veccini, Imperial Geograohical Society

 The Snow Elven ruin of Gandra was once a  major monastery devoted to the god Auri-El in the late Merethic Era, located in what is now the Rift, Province of Skyrim.
 Home to monk-prelates and knight-paladins, the shrine was one of the last known bastions of the Snow Elves on the Skyrim mainland.